linnykoleh/Spring/Notes.md

     - final classes and final methods; sometimes there is need for an insurance that the code will not be misused or to make sure that an object is constructed correctly
     - private methods and fields

+### Spring Boot's property sources

+Spring Boot uses a very particular `PropertySource` order that is designed to allow sensible overriding of values.

+Properties are considered in the following order:
+- Devtools global settings properties on your home directory (~/.spring-boot-devtools.properties when devtools is active).
+- `@TestPropertySource` annotations on your tests.
+- `@SpringBootTest#properties` annotation attribute on your tests.
+- Command line arguments.
+- Properties from `SPRING_APPLICATION_JSON` (inline JSON embedded in an environment variable or system property).
+- `ServletConfig` init parameters.
+- `ServletContext` init parameters.
+- JNDI attributes from `java:comp/env`.
+- Java System properties (`System.getProperties()`).
+- OS environment variables.
+- A `RandomValuePropertySource` that has properties only in random.*.
+- Profile-specific application properties outside of your packaged jar (`application-{profile}.properties` and YAML variants).
+- Profile-specific application properties packaged inside your jar (`application-{profile}.properties` and YAML variants).
+- Application properties outside of your packaged jar (`application.properties` and YAML variants).
+- Application properties packaged inside your jar (`application.properties` and YAML variants).
+- `@PropertySource` annotations on your `@Configuration` classes.
+- Default properties (specified by setting `SpringApplication.setDefaultProperties`).

 ## Testing Rest with Spring boot

 - Can use `SpringRunner` as an alternative to the `SpringJUnit4ClassRunner`